Summary of our market study

 on the basis of these two axes, we can therefore distinguish four categories of event in the sports events market, represented in the diagram below from the CNDS report:

-Pale orange bubbles refer to events taking place in a stadium, while darker bubbles refer to events taking place outside a stadium.
+Pale orange bubbles refer to events taking place within an arena, while darker bubbles indicate events taking place outside an arena.
 Larger bubbles refer to events attracting more than ***,*** spectators, medium-sized bubbles to events attracting between ***,*** and ***,*** spectators, and smaller bubbles to events attracting fewer than ***,*** spectators.

 4.2 Examples of sporting events organized in France